MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-data-warehouse-and-analytics-overview.md

  The data warehouse in System Center 2012 - Service Manager was designed and built with the intention of being a platform component that enables System Center users to collocate data from all System Center products to gain comprehensive insight across their information technology \(IT\) investments.

 ## The Difference between OLTP and OLAP \(Performing vs. Analyzing Transactions\)
- Online transaction processing \(OLTP\) systems are designed for fast writes against small units of work—for example, for the fast creation of a single incident.
-In contrast, online analytical processing \(OLAP\) data warehouses are designed to facilitate fast analysis across large sets of data—for example, quickly determining service level agreement \(SLA\) adherence across all incidents created in the last year.
+ Online transaction processing \(OLTP\) systems are designed for fast writes against small units of work-for example, for the fast creation of a single incident.
+In contrast, online analytical processing \(OLAP\) data warehouses are designed to facilitate fast analysis across large sets of data-for example, quickly determining service level agreement \(SLA\) adherence across all incidents created in the last year.

 ## Data Warehouse and Analytics Elements
  The data warehouse and analytics elements of System Center 2012 - Service Manager consist of the System Center common model, data warehouse databases, OLAP cubes, management pack orchestration processes, and the Service Manager software development kit \(SDK\).
 The following sections describe each of these elements in further detail.